 We already know that it needs to be black or royal blue for the best sun blocking help.

 The question for me has always been price.
-I have always considered an umbrella and a raincoat to be equally useless.
+I have always considered an umbrella and a raincoat to be an accessory.
 If it is raining, stay in the house!
 Plain and simple.
 So, as you can imagine we are starting out with a new mindset for getting this part of my sun blocking clothing in place.

 A Bit Of Trivia